ElenaLomako/GroupProject1/README.md

 Some issues to note is that last two pull requests had too many conflics, the profesor and Janki coudn't help with it and they suggested to upload a few files manually.
 This is what we did as it was minutes before the project is due.

+4. the rentalvanacny databases were created by downloading CSVs files from FRED national data and mergeing them together.
+I extracted the data that was necessary, and was inline with the timeframe of census data.
+When using this data, I was able to manipulate the dataframe so that the columns became rows and rows became columns.
+This allowed me to merge the data later in the population vs rental graphs.
+The final result is two databases, one showcasing the % of rental vacancies and the other showing the change between years.

+5. the population vs rental vacancy database was created to examine the relationshop between the two.
+A helpful tip for this section is to store the dataframes from other jupyter notebooks, and loading them at the start, so I did not have to repeat code.
+This database required some manipulation of the data, including rename of columns, creating new dataframes.